samsinz/house-of-burgundy/readme.md

-# House of Burgundy game made by Sam Sinz
+# House of Burgundy, game by Sam Sinz

 ## Why I chose this game?